gpschool/gpschool.github.io/index.md

 {% if meeting.present %}{% if meeting.url %}[{{ meeting.event }}]({{ meeting.url }}){% else %}{{ meeting.event }}{% endif %}, {{ meeting.location }}{% if meeting.startday %}, {{ meeting.startday }}{% if meeting.endday %}-{{ meeting.endday }}{% endif %}{% endif %} {{ meeting.startmonth }} {{ meeting.year }}{% endif %}
 {% endfor %}

-Registration for the GPSS 2020 will open at the end of March.
+Registration for the GPSS 2020 will open at the end of April.

 ### History of the Summer School